doomvox/raku-study/notes/meeting_2021oct24.md

                 2.  using gh (in the gnome-terminal, not emacs shell):

                     ```sh
-                    gh pr create --title "new test of multi-dispatch with where clauses" --body "Fixes #765"
+                    gh pr create --title "new test of multi-dispatch with squential resolution of ambiguous subset match" --body "Fixes #765"
                     ```

                 3.  makes you answer questions